Michael Sloan

 Michael Sloan is an American freelance illustrator.
 In 2018, he won the Pulitzer Prize for Editorial Cartooning along with Jake Halpern, for their comic Welcome to the New World.
 In 2020, Halpern and Sloan published a graphic novel under the same name.

 Michael Sloan is also a musician, composer, and recording artist.
-He has produced over 100 albums.
-Many of his albums are named after people that have had a profound influence on his work.
+He has produced over 280 albums in a wide variety of musical styles, mostly instrumental and guitar-based.
+Many of his albums are named after people and places that have had a profound influence on his work.
 He designs and creates the artwork for his album covers.

+Many of Michael’s albums (i.e. “The Odyssey,” “The Trojan War,” “The Bayeux Tapestry”) are musical narratives, and are often operatic.
+There is a parallel between these albums and his graphic narrative work such as the “Separation” comic, and his “Zen of Nimbus” graphic novels.

 After graduating from the Rhode Island School of Design, Michael worked as a printmaker in Paris and Venice before moving to New York City where he began his career as an illustrator.
 His first published assignment appeared on the New York Times Op-Ed page.
 Since then his artwork has been published by many newspapers and magazines including the Washington Post, the Wall Street Journal, the Boston Globe, The New Yorker, and over 100 times in the New York Times Op-Ed Letters column.
 Michael’s work has been awarded three silver medals from The Society of Illustrators in NYC, and has appeared frequently in American Illustration and the Communication Arts Illustration Annual.
 For many years he performed with the all-illustrators jazz band The Half-Tones at the Society of Illustrators in New York City.